dpenny/curriculum/react-js/react-hooks.md

 ### Specific Things to Learn

-*Pure functions*
+_Pure functions_

 - How are pure functions used in React?
 - What is a pure component?

-*React hooks*
+_React hooks_

-- What versions of react support hooks?
+- What versions of React support hooks?
 - Why use hooks?
-- When to use 	`useState` hook
-	- How can I store state and change state using `useState`?
+- When to use `useState` hook - How can I store state and change state using `useState`?
-- When to use `useEffect` hook
-	- How does a component know when to apply an effect?
-	- How can I use this with state from `useState`?
+- When to use `useEffect` hook - How does a component know when to apply an effect? - How can I use this with state from `useState`?

 ### Materials